Taxel/PlexTraktSync/README.md

   - Enter `urn:ietf:wg:oauth:2.0:oob` as the redirect url
   - You can leave Javascript origins and the Permissions checkboxes blank

-- Run `plextraktsync sync`, the script will ask for missing credentials
+- Run `plextraktsync login`, the script will ask for missing credentials

   > **Note**
   > To setup the credentials in the Docker Container, refer to the [Run the Docker Container](#run-the-docker-container) section